tianbo137/baihuqian.github.io/_posts/Interview/2020-11-1-KeyAssumptionsofRegression.md

 $$ \begin{align} Y = \beta_0 + \beta_1 X  \end{align} $$

-The regression has five key assumptions:
+whose validity involves five key assumptions:

 ### 1. Linear relationship
 Linear regression needs the relationship between the independent and dependent variables to be linear.
 It is also important to check for outliers since linear regression is sensitive to outlier effects.
 The linearity assumption can best be tested with scatter plots.